Historical drama tells compelling tale; some violence.

-Although it was directed by film icon Robert Redford -- THE CONSPIRATOR belongs to McAvoy.
-He convincingly inhabits the role of Aiken, a war hero given the thankless task of defending the woman charged with plotting Lincoln's assassination, portraying him as both determined and ambivalent, sometimes at the same exact time.
+Although it was directed by film icon Robert Redford, THE CONSPIRATOR belongs to James McAvoy, who convincingly inhabits the role of Aiken.
+The war hero was given the thankless task of defending the woman charged with plotting Lincoln's assassination, and McAvoy portrays him as both determined and ambivalent, sometimes at the same exact time.
 Always subtle in her portrayals, Wright makes Surratt approachable and, in turn, sympathetic.
 (And, also frustrating -- why wouldn't she cooperate with the authorities?)
 But Wright's depiction is cold, and we don't ever quite forget that this is an actress playing Surratt.

 But the film's biggest flaw isn't the acting, costumes, or lighting.
 It's that it's curiously slack for a being a courtroom thriller.
 That the facts of the case have long been known may have somewhat hobbled the momentum -- we know how this story ends, after all.
 But that's no excuse for predictable storytelling and scenes lit so brightly you wonder whether the camera broke at some point, leading to overexposure.
 That said, The Conspirator is still engrossing -- and moving.
 It's fascinating to be able to see how events unfolded that fateful night.